electric-sql/electric/docs/api/clients/typescript.md

 ---
-title: Typescript
+title: TypeScript
 description: >-
   Function API and types provided by the generated data access library.
 sidebar_position: 10
 ---

-# Typescript client
+# TypeScript client

-The Typescript client provides a number of functions for developing front-end applications with Electric:
+The TypeScript client provides a number of functions for developing front-end applications with Electric:

 - [Authenticating](../../usage/auth/) with the sync service
 - [Synchronising database](#shapes) to a local SQLite database